We hear it all the time: "I’m sending out my resume and I’m qualified for the position, so why is my resume not getting interviews or callbacks?"

-You have to realize that there are an average of 250 resumes sent per opening in the United States.
-That's a ton of competition you have to beat out.
+You have to realize that there are an average of sent per opening in the United States.
+That's a ton of competition from other qualified candidates you have to beat out!

 You should see a big improvement in your application to interview ratio when you start tailoring your resume.

-The majority of resumes submitted are weeded out and not seen by the employer.
+The majority of resumes submitted are weeded out and not seen by the prospective employer or hiring manager.

-Ensure your resume is formatted correctly and contains the correct keywords to bypass these systems.
-You should also send your resume as a .Doc file and not a .Docx or PDF.
+Ensure your resume is formatted correctly and contains the correct keywords to bypass these systems during the hiring process.
+You should also send your resume as a .doc file, not a PDF.

 Remember that if a job listing doesn't ask for a cover letter you should still send one.
-The only time you shouldn't send one is when the job listing says no cover letters which is rare.
+The only time you shouldn't send one is when the job listing specifically says no cover letters--which is rare.

 Here is a sample message you can start sending your network:

-Try sending this to 50 people via your LinkedIn profile and I can almost guarantee that half of these people will respond.
+Try sending this to 50 people via your LinkedIn profile.
+Most likely, about half of these people will respond.
 Remember that these people know people and reaching out to 50 could really mean reaching out to hundreds.